Southbank International School

 Southbank International School is a co-educational private school located in the City of Westminster, Kensington and Hampstead, London, England.
-It is an international school for 3 to 18-year olds, from early childhood to Key Stage 5.
+It is an international school for 2 to 18-year olds, from early childhood to Key Stage 5.
 It has three campuses serving the educational needs of the international community in central London and surrounding areas.

-It is an International Baccalaureate World School, authorised to deliver all three of the IB Programmes.

-Southbank Hampstead and Southbank Kensington are both International Baccalaureate Primary Years Programme ("IB PYP", from Early Childhood to grade 5) schools.
-Southbank Westminster offers the IB Middle Years Programme (grade 6 to 10) and the IB Diploma Programme (grades 11 and 12).
+It is an International Baccalaureate World School, authorised to deliver all three of the International Baccalaureate programmes.
+Southbank Hampstead and Southbank Kensington are both IB Primary Years Programme (PYP; from Early Childhood to grade 5) schools.
+Southbank Westminster offers the IB Middle Years Programme (MYP; grade 6 to 10) and the IB Diploma Programme (grades 11 and 12).

 The Southbank Westminster campus occupies three sites at Portland Place, Conway Street and Cleveland Street (by Fitzroy Square).
 The school's Cleveland Street campus was the most recent to open, in September 2018.

 History

 Southbank International School was founded on 12 September 1979 as the American International School.
 It opened in September 1980 in a disused primary school on the south bank of the River Thames near Waterloo station with 80 upper school students.
 In line with its founding principles, the school's name was changed to Southbank American International School, following staff and pupil suggestions.

 In 1982 the school moved to Eccleston Square near Victoria Station and by 1985 a secondary section was added, and the IB Diploma Programme was eventually adopted.
 In 1987 the School's name changed again to Southbank International School.

 In January 1989 the School moved to the present Kensington campus, and with a growing demand for places the Hampstead campus opened in September 1996.
 In June 1996 MYP authorisation was achieved and this was followed in June 2000 by PYP authorisation.

 The Westminster campus opened in September 2003.
 In December 2006 the Milton Keynes based private company Cognita became the major shareholders and Southbank International School became the first in Cognita's international division.
 Cognita subsequently ran into serious criticism of its management of Southbank International School.
 Robert Booth of The Guardian wrote that in 2009 the school "was undergoing a period of turmoil" and a vocal parental group being established to seek remedy from the school's owner Cognita in 2011.
 The group made complaints that Cognita had "no serious interest in maximising the educational experience of ... children if it impacts on their bottom line".
 The group were not satisfied with the group's claims that profits were in line with others in the sector.

 Cognita provided funding to open an IB Diploma Programme Centre on Conway Street for Grades 11 and 12 and this operates as an annexe to the main campus on Portland Place.
 The Conway Street building opened in August 2007 and students from the Middle School in Hampstead (grades 6, 7 and 8) joined the Westminster campus.
-Hampstead then became a two class entry Primary School for 3 to 11-year olds.
+Hampstead then became a two class entry Primary School for 2 to 11-year olds.